NikIan-1906/CloudSegmentation/README.md

 	press "SPACE" button to start or release to stop segmentation
 	press "Q" button to quit

 WARNING
 	program starts with some delay.
-Pictures should not contain any hwite objects excepting clouds, or there could be some differences in masking.
+Pictures should not contain any white objects excepting clouds, or there could be some differences in masking.
 FPS will be low while "SPACE" pressed due to convolutional network works slowly